mallockey/TheByteSizeBlog/README.md

 # The Byte Size Blog

 Small, bite size posts about my journey to becoming a software engineer.
-JavaScript/React on the front end and Python/Django on the back.
-This is not deployed yet, still a work in progress.
+JavaScript/React on the front end and Supabase for the back.

 ## Site